abbydata/3mtt_Projects/Hr-dashboard-project-on-powerbi/readme.md

 - Most employees fall within the medium income band, and salary does not appear to strongly correlate with performance rating.

 ## Business Recommendations
-- Prioritize retention initiatives for younger employees, single employees, and employees in Sales-related roles.
+- Prioritise retention initiatives for younger employees, single employees, and employees in Sales-related roles.
 - Review commute-related concerns and improve support for employees living farther from work.
 - Strengthen work-life balance policies and employee wellness initiatives to reduce turnover risk.
 - Improve career progression and promotion planning to increase employee engagement and retention.